Liberatys/Sento/README.md

 # Sento
-A MacOs setup and configuration tool that allows configuration from a single file

 ## Idea
 The idea of the application is to have a configuration tool, that ready a formated file and executes certain actions on a plugin in the backend.